 Take Inventory of Hired Out Services

-When it comes to home owner responsibilities, taking care of your home’s health is important.
-Carving out time once a year to service your furnace and AC unit ensures that your home is protected and functions well.
+As a homeowner, it is crucial to prioritize maintaining the well-being of your home.
+It is highly recommended to allocate a specific time annually to service your furnace and AC unit, guaranteeing optimal protection and functionality of your home.
 Did you know that proper maintenance can save you up to 30 percent in energy bills each year?
-That’s definitely something worth doing!
+That’s something worth doing!

 I also suggest cleaning out your gutters and air ducts every season.

-Changing the air filter of your furnace is a must, especially if your family is prone to allergies.
-I follow the general guideline of changing it every 2 to 3 months for best air quality.
+Changing your furnace’s air filter is a must, especially if your family is prone to allergies.
+I follow the general guideline of changing it every 2 to 3 months for the best air quality.
 It’s helped tone down our allergy systems a lot.

 Audit Your Home for Small Handyman Projects

 You don’t need to be thinking about ever selling your home to invest in a home audit.
 A professional’s input might help you see problem areas that aren’t apparent yet to the untrained eye.
 Thus offering you a chance to address them before it’s too late.
 Or progresses to even more costly repairs instead of a quick fix now.